ManimCommunity/manim/docs/source/contributing.rst

   to your pull request.
 Make sure not to introduce any Sphinx errors, and have a look at the built HTML files to see whether the formatting of the documentation you added looks like you intended.
-You can build the documentation locally by running ``make html`` from the ``docs`` directory.
+You can build the documentation locally by running ``pip install -r docs/requirements.txt`` and then running ``make html``.

-Finally, if the pipeline passes and you are satisfied with your changes: wait for feedback and iterate over requested changes.
+Finally, if the pipeline passes and you are satisfied with your changes: wait for feedback and iterate over any requested changes.
 You will likely be asked to edit or modify your PR in one way or another during this process.
 This is not an indictment of your work, but rather a strong signal that the community wants to merge your changes!
-Overall, in order for your PR to be merged at least two approving code reviews from core community developers are required.
+Once approved, your changes may be merged!

 Further useful guidelines
 =========================